rapidsai/dependency-file-generator/README.md

 Prepending channels can be useful for adding local channels with packages to be tested in CI workflows.

 Running `rapids-dependency-file-generator -h` will show the most up-to-date CLI arguments.

-## Examples

-The [tests/examples](./tests/examples/) directory has example `dependencies.yaml` files along with their corresponding output files.

-To create new `example` tests do the following:

-- Create a new directory with a `dependencies.yaml` file in [tests/examples](tests/examples/)
-- Ensure the `output` directories (e.g. `conda_dir`, `requirements_dir`, etc.) are set to write to `output/actual`
-- Run `rapids-dependency-file-generator --config tests/examples/<new_folder_name>/dependencies.yaml` to generate the initial output files
-- Manually inspect the generated files for correctness
-- Copy the contents of `output/actual` to `output/expected`, so it will be committed to the repository and used as a baseline for future changes
-- Add the new folder name to [test_examples.py](./tests/test_examples.py)